-These penalties also apply to any attempts to avoid or circumvent the law, and to unlicensed sub-contractors supplying labour hire workers.
+Maximum penalties apply for providing or using unlicensed labour hire services, including to any unlicensed subcontractors supplying workers.
 Penalties also apply for advertising labour hire services without a licence.

 A register of all licensed labour hire providers is published on the LHA website, and businesses can subscribe to be notified of any changes to a provider's licence status or conditions.

-LHA encourages businesses and workers to report any unlawful activity by labour hire providers.
+LHA encourages businesses and workers to report any unlawful labour hire activity.